How can BYOU+1 support you

 Experiences of isolation and loneliness can be due to a number of reasons.
 Having mental health issues, coming out of a relationship, feeling like you don’t have any social networks, being new to the area or just coming out can all be challenging barriers to being the person you want to be.
 This is where BYOU+1 comes in.

-Regular one to one contact with a supportive Community Champion can help with confidence, self-esteem and motivation, and can also support you to seek social networks through other groups and organisations.
+Regular one to one contact with a supportive Community Champion can help with confidence, self-esteem and motivation.
 Whether it’s just meeting up for a brew and a chat, attending events and activities, group sessions, or encouraging you to go it alone, our Community Champions can help you to be the person you want to be, and challenge those negative thoughts we all have from time to time.

 How does BYOU+1 work?

-We offer between 4 and 8 weeks with our Community Champions who can help build confidence, motivate and guide you through difficult times.
-At the end of support we hope that we can transition you into our BYOU+ Social Groups and others who have been through the program.
+At the end of support we hope that we can transition you into our BYOU+ Social Groups where you can meet others who have been through the program as well as the rest of the local LGBTQ+ community.

 What type of support is available?